vippsas/vipps-developers/faqs/common-errors-faq.md

 ## Why do I get `HTTP 500 Internal Server Error`?

-Something *might* be wrong on our side and we are working to fix it!
+Something *might* be wrong on our side, and we are working to fix it,

 But: It's usually a problem with your request, and that our validation does not catch it.
 In other words: We should have returned `HTTP 400 Bad Request`.